fenago/ruby-programming/lab_guides/Lab_5.md

 different applications and services.
 Some scenarios depend on a particular protocol or architecture, such as using Lightweight Directory Access Protocol (LDAP), sharing data through a relational database, or moving messages around with WebSphere MQ (WMQ).
-In this chapter, we’ll explore the web architecture and look at how we can use web services across language, platform, and application boundaries.
+In This lab, we’ll explore the web architecture and look at how we can use web services across language, platform, and application boundaries.